fission/fission/Documentation/docs-site/content/usage/trigger.en.md

 minute     @every 1m  hello
 ```

-### Create a MQ Trigger
+### Create a Message Queue Trigger

-For creating a MQ based trigger which will invoke the function when a new message arrives in newfile topic, you can use the syntax below.
-The response of the function execution will be sent to topic newfileresponse.
+A message queue trigger invokes a function based on messages from an
+message queue.
+Currently, NATS and Azure Storage Queue are supported
+queues.
+(Kafka support is under development.)

 ```
 $ fission mqt create --name hellomsg --function hello --mqtype nats-streaming --topic newfile --resptopic newfileresponse trigger 'hellomsg' created
 ```

+You can list or update message queue triggers with `fission mqt list`,
+or `fission mqt update`.